Last Updated on 19 August 2024 by Cycloscope

 The chainstay length is similar to traditional touring bikes like the Trek 520 at 450mm, which ensures enough natural cushioning thanks to the ideal diameter of the Columbus Cromor tubes.
 The relatively high bottom bracket takes away some stability while giving more clearance over obstacles.

-Although the Hobo Geo has bosses for rear rack and front low-rider, it seems that this machine will give its best on rough tracks under relatively reduced load.
+Although the Hobo Geo has bosses for the rear rack and front low-rider, it seems that this machine will give its best on rough tracks under relatively reduced load.

 The latest version of the Cinelli Hobootleg Geo for 2021 angled the top tube even more, for a longer wheelbase which makes the bike more stable.